2013–2014 Israeli–Palestinian peace talks: 2014 Fatah–Hamas Reconciliation

 Israel reacted angrily to the Fatah–Hamas Gaza Agreement of 23 April 2014 whose main purpose was reconciliation between Fatah and Hamas, the formation of a Palestinian unity government and the holding of new elections.
 Israel halted peace talks with the Palestinians, saying it "will not negotiate with a Palestinian government backed by Hamas, a terrorist organization that calls for Israel's destruction", and threatened sanctions against the Palestinian Authority, including a previously announced Israeli plan to unilaterally deduct Palestinian debts to Israeli companies from the tax revenue Israel collects for the PA.
 Israeli Prime Minister Benjamin Netanyahu accused Abbas of sabotaging peace efforts.
 He said that Abbas cannot have peace with both Hamas and Israel and has to choose.
 Abbas said the deal did not contradict their commitment to peace with Israel on the basis of a two-state solution and assured reporters that any unity government would recognize Israel, be non-violent, and bound to previous PLO agreements.
 Shortly after, Israel began implementing economic sanctions against Palestinians and canceled plans to build housing for Palestinians in Area C of the West Bank.
 Abbas also threatened to dissolve the PA, leaving Israel fully responsible for both the West Bank and Gaza, a threat that the PA has not put into effect.

 Notwithstanding Israeli objections and actions, a Palestinian Unity Government was formed on 2 June 2014.

-Conference on Peace

-On 8 July 2014, in David Intercontinental Hotel (Tel Aviv) took place Haaretz's "Israel Conference on Peace".
-Among participants: Members of Knesset, President Shimon Peres, Minister Naftali Bennett and representatives of Israelis and Palestinians peace organizations.